madhurinagare/madhurinagare.github.io/README.md

 ## Instructions for HTML version

-First [fork](https://guides.github.com/activities/forking/) the theme from `https://github.com/swabhs/swabhs.github.io` to `github.com:<your-username>/<your-repo-name>` and do the following:
+First [fork](https://guides.github.com/activities/forking/) the theme from `https://github.com/swabhs/swabhs.github.io` to `github.com:<your-username>/<your-username>`
+Note: the repository name should match with your username.

+Next, clone the repository to your local machine to customine,
 ```bash
 $ git clone git@github.com:<your-username>/<your-repo-name>.git
 ```

 Now, feel free to customize the theme however you like (don't forget to change the name!).

+## How to do changes?

+Modify index.html in the main directory to customize your homepage.
+Modify index.html in subdirectories (cv, projects, etc.) to update respecitve pages.

 After you are done, **commit** your final changes.

-Now, you can deploy your website to [GitHub Pages](https://pages.github.com/) by running the deploy script:
+## Deployment
+Your webpage is automatically deployed at your_username.github.io once you do commit.
+Note: It will take time for changes to get reflected on the webpage.

 <!---
 ## Features